 With his last outburst, he sank to his knees in despair.
 The whole group watched him break down, overwhelmed by the mysterious vagaries of his own mind, his tired body collapsing next to the mantra boy.
 Both high on drugs.

-‘It’s OK’, Michael said to all present.
+‘It’s OK,’ Michael said to all present.
 ‘Nothing to worry about.
-The problem with him is that he was in a demo in Oxford during his first year, shouting ‘Oh Chi Min!’
+The problem with him is that he was in a demo in Oxford during his first year, shouting “Oh Chi Min!”
 The photo appeared on the first page of a local newspaper and he was nearly kicked out.
 He had such a fright.
 He thought it was unfair.
 It is still nagging him.
 I’ll show you.’

-He got up and took a file from a book-shelf.
-He showed a well-thumbed local Oxford daily with a paper cutting of Alfred holding a placard intentionally written with a childish handwriting that read ‘LIVE AND LET US LIVE’.
+He got up and took a file from a bookshelf.
+He showed a well-thumbed local Oxford daily with a paper cutting of Alfred holding a placard intentionally written with a childish handwriting that read “LIVE AND LET US LIVE”.

 They passed the paper around.
 They all broke out in senseless raucous guffaws.
 When it came to Anne, she did not join in the hilarity.
 Nick only gave it a distracted glance.
 Soon after, they all slithered into a drowsy sleep, their mind going into a listless hebetude.